 Alternatively, we will send you a welcome pack within a few days of opening your account.
 This contains your new account number and sort code.
 Once you receive it, you can immediately transfer the money your account and start saving!

-In order to transfer the money, simply contact your UK bank or building society with an instruction to transfer the deposit amount to your new State Bank of India account.
+In order to transfer the money, simply contact your UK bank or building society with an instruction to transfer the deposit amount to your new State Bank of India (UK) Limited account.
 When doing so, you will be required to provide your account number and sort code.
 Remember, your welcome pack contains this information.

 If you complete the application and have trouble transferring funds into your account, please contact us at 0800 532 532 (9 AM to 6 PM, Monday to Friday).